claude_cahun_masked_pose

 Claude Cahun and Jersey

 Claude Cahun (1894-1954) was an artist, photographer and writer.
-She is best known today for her surreal self-portrait photographs which show her dressed as different characters.
+They are best known today for her surreal self-portrait photographs which show her dressed as different characters.
 Cahun questioned the accepted status-quo, particularly the position of women, through her art and in the way she lived her life

 Cahun’s connection with Jersey began early, with childhood holidays spent in Jersey and Brittany.
-She was born Lucy Schwob in Nantes, France to a wealthy Jewish family.
-But in her late teens and early twenties Cahun had been looking for a new, gender-neutral name for a while.
-She fixed on the name Claude Cahun in 1918.
-At that time she was in a same-sex relationship with Suzanne Malherbe, who used the pseudonym Marcel Moore.
-They had become step sisters in their mid-teens and at some point a closer relationship developed.
+They were born Lucy Schwob in Nantes, France to a wealthy Jewish family.
+But in thier late teens and early twenties Cahun had been looking for a new, gender-neutral name for a while.
+They fixed on the name Claude Cahun in 1918.
+At that time they was in a same-sex relationship with Suzanne Malherbe, who used the pseudonym Marcel Moore.
+They had become step siblings in their mid-teens and at some point a closer relationship developed.

 Claude Cahun and Marcel Moore self portrait